Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 - This field is of INT type.
 It specifies the units of blood in the transfusion.
 Each transfusion will be 1 unit.

 #### Test to verify each table
 - There is a function in the "sm_dbAPI.py" file called "test_tables(db_filename)".
-Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_mokeys_db".
+Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_monkeys_db".
 This "test_tables" function tests each database table to make sure the data was filled in correctly.
 Each table is tested with a query of the database and the known output.
 It lets the developer know if all of the tests passed by prints "Tests Passed" messages when running the "sm_dbAPI.py" file to set-up the database.
-- The test for the Transfusion table is if ('''SELECT * FROM Transfusion WHERE Transfusion_ID = 4;''') == (4, '20230723 11:00:00', 4, 23, 'Dr. Harleen Quinzel', 61, 1) which resulted in "Fifth Test Passed!?" when the "sm_dbAPI.py" file executed.
+- The test for the Transfusion table is if ('''SELECT * FROM Transfusion WHERE Transfusion_ID = 4;''') == (4, '20230723 11:00:00', 4, 23, 'Dr. Harleen Quinzel', 61, 1) which resulted in "Fifth Test Passed!" when the "sm_dbAPI.py" file executed.

 ### <u>Table: Transfer</u>

 #### Table Description
-- This page houses all of the information for each blood transfer that occurs between two institutions in the space monkeys network.
+- This page houses all of the information for each blood transfer that occurs between two institutions in the Space Monkeys network.
 The PRIMARY KEY is the Transfer_ID which is unique for each blood transfer.
 The field Donation_ID is a FOREIGN KEY with the Donation_ID field from the Donation Table.
 The field Sending_Hospital_ID is a FOREIGN KEY with the Institution_ID field from the Bloodbanks_and_Hospitals Table.
 The field Receiving_Hospital_ID is a FOREIGN KEY with the Institution_ID field from the Bloodbanks_and_Hospitals Table.

 #### Field names and short description
 Transfer_ID